Crescent Enterprises: CE-Ventures

 The CE-Ventures platform was established in 2017 and invests in early- to late-stage startups with focus on tech-enabled solutions in the US, MENA, India, and Southeast Asia.
-In 2017, CE-Ventures led a $16 million Series A funding of ENDOQUEST Robotics (formerly known as ColubrisMX, Inc.) and XCath, Inc., two micro-robotic medical device companies developed at the University of Texas Medical School’s Microsurgical Robotics Laboratory, and incorporated in Texas, USA.
-Additionally, XCath performed the world’s first live telerobotic mechanical thrombectomy trial for stroke treatment between Abu Dhabi and Korea.
+In 2017, CE-Ventures led a $16 million Series A funding of ENDOQUEST Robotics (formerly known as ColubrisMX, Inc.) and XCath, Inc., two micro-robotic medical device companies developed at the University of Texas Medical School's Microsurgical Robotics Laboratory, and incorporated in Texas, USA.
+Additionally, XCath performed the world's first live telerobotic mechanical thrombectomy trial for stroke treatment between Abu Dhabi and Korea.
 CE-Ventures also invested in NerdWallet.
 CE-Ventures led the seed round in Kitopi, a cloud kitchen platform, and also participated in subsequent funding rounds.
 Kitopi went on to become the fastest unicorn in the MENA region, reaching a valuation of over $1 billion just three years after its founding.

+In addition, CE-Ventures led the Series A round in Freshtohome, an online retailer specializing in fresh seafood, meat, fruits, and vegetables.
+A year after its establishment, CE-Ventures acquired a minority stake in Dubai-based logistics company Transcorp.

+CE-Ventures led a $4 million funding round for Indian Ayurveda startup NirogStreet in 2021.
+It is also involved in other India-based investments including Mobile Premier League (MPL), Shiprocket, and Furlenco.

+CE-Ventures co-led a $10 million financing round for Crossbridge, a UAE-based clinical-stage biopharmaceutical company.
+The firm also participated in a $26 million Series A funding round for Exeliom Biosciences.

+CE-Ventures has invested over $500 million in early-stage businesses and venture capital funds in the MENA, India, Southeast Asia, and the US.

 CE-Creates

 CE-Creates, founded in 2014, is an incubator platform that develops new businesses internally.
 Its first venture was Kava & Chai, a specialty coffeehouse that opened in 2017.

 In 2018, CE-Creates collaborated with Bee'ah, a UAE-based environmental management company, to establish ION, a transport business aimed at providing sustainable mobility services.
+ION launched the UAE's first autonomous shuttle service along the Ajman Corniche and developing electric vehicle (EV) charging infrastructure in partnership with Sharjah City Municipality and the Sharjah Electricity and Water Authority.
+By advancing autonomous technology and supporting EV adoption, ION aims to drive economic and environmental sustainability in the region.
+BreakBread, launched in 2022, is a digital platform designed to connect food enthusiasts, chefs, and diners through curated home-cooked food experiences.
+It provides a space where chefs can experiment with new ideas and engage directly with a community of passionate food lovers.